Tanujashree27/Lie-Detection-System/README.md

-# Facial Expression-Based Lie Detection Using Deep Learning
+# Facial Expression-Based Lie Detection Using Deep Learning.

 This project uses deep learning techniques to classify facial expressions from images into two categories: **Truth** and **Lie**.
 It leverages transfer learning with MobileNetV2 to achieve robust performance on a Kaggle dataset.